How To Test The Ford Mass Air Flow (MAF) Sensor

 Common Symptoms Of A Bad Ford MAF Sensor

-This is not the most definitive list on the subject, but does cover the majority of symptoms I've seen on these types of Ford mass air flow sensors:
+This is not the most definitive list on the subject, but it does cover the majority of symptoms I've seen with these types of Ford mass air flow sensors:

 1. MAF Codes that light up the check engine light (CEL) on your instrument cluster.